LSEG-API-Samples/Article.RDPLibrary.Python.SideBySideApiFxExampleWithInteractiveWidgets/README.md

 (Credit to [ac24](https://stackoverflow.com/questions/50842160/how-to-display-matplotlib-plots-in-a-jupyter-tab-widget))

 We can now look into incorporating our above graph in a widget that allows us to toggle between graph and data (in a table).
-This is a rudimentary example taken from CodeBook examles (in '__ Examples __/04.
+This is a rudimentary example taken from CodeBook examples (in '__ Examples __/04.
 Advanced UseCases/04.01.
-Python Apps/EX_04_01_02__WFCH_Company_Income_Statement_Waterfall.ipynb'), but more complex ones can ealisy be constructed to fit your workflow.
+Python Apps/EX_04_01_02__WFCH_Company_Income_Statement_Waterfall.ipynb'), but more complex ones can easily be constructed to fit your workflow.

 ```python